harrislapiroff/chromamine.com/src/posts/calling-the-first-dance-in-a-community.md

 [Maia]: https://contra.maiamccormick.com/

-[^1]: My guess as to what happened there was because they remembered the momentum from the circle right they had just done, they just kept that momentum as they were starring rather than changing direction.
+[^1]: My guess is that, because the star R flowed out of a circle R, this particular foursome still had the momentum of the circle R in their head.
 I gently corrected them with, "I saw one set walked that star backing up, which is super impressive, but I did actually mean for you to walk forwards."
+[^2]: I _think_ what happened here was just leaving the line made them uncertain and they didn't want to go very far?
+[^3]: For sets that got this wrong, their progression reversed.